 Making Penalty Saves

 Keepers aren’t expected to save penalties.
-It’s worth noting that historically in the Premier League 84% of penalties have been scored, 4% missed, and 12% saved.
+Historically in the Premier League, 84% of penalties are scored, 4% are missed, and only 12% are saved.

-But because there’s no pressure to produce the save, penalties are a goalkeeper’s chance to shine.
-Making a penalty save that changes the game, or one that wins the penalty shootout is a keeper’s ultimate moment of glory.
+But with no pressure to deliver, penalties offer a Keeper’s chance to shine.
+Saving a penalty that changes the game or clinches a shootout victory is the ultimate moment of glory.